pmarsceill/patrickmarsceill.com/about.md

 ## My Musical Background

 I grew up playing music.
-When I was seven years old I started taking piano lessons, which soon gave way to drum lessons—and for a few years—bass lessons.
+When I was seven years old I started taking piano lessons, which soon gave way to bass and drum lessons.
 From the time I was a teenager I played drums and sang in bands, dreaming of making a career out of it.
 In 2003 until 2012, I toured around the United States and Canada in between freelance jobs and on vacation days.
 Here are some of the records I worked on during that time:

 <div class="list__album" markdown="1">
 * [The A-Sides - Seeing Suzy b/w Going Gone](http://www.discogs.com/A-Sides-Going-Gone-Seeing-Suzy/release/2667523) — 2003